 Wormald, C. & Melia, Y. (2021).
 How effective are interventions for enhancing empathy in service users with an Intellectual Disability who engage in sexually abusive behaviour?
 A Review of the Literature.
 Journal of Applied Research in Intellectual Disabilities.
 34(6), 1373-1392.
 Published 22nd March 2021. doi: 10.1111/jar.12883

 Balmain, N. Melia, Y. John, C. Dent, H. & Smith, K. (2021).
 Experiences of receiving Cognitive Analytic Therapy for those with complex secondary care mental health difficulties.
-Psychology and Psychotherapy: Theory, Research and Practice (in press)
+Psychology and Psychotherapy: Theory, Research and Practice.
+Mar;94 Suppl 1:120-136.

-Brain and Spine Foundation (2004).
+Contributing author to: Brain and Spine Foundation (2004).
 Headstrong.
 All about brain tumours.
-London: Brain and Spine Foundation.
+Brain and Spine Foundation.

 Workshop presentation: Children and Mental Health Nursing Conference, 16th August 2019, Staffordshire University ‘Working with hard-to-engage young people: insights from Attachment Theory’

 Panel member, Special Event: Fostering Focus “Team Parenting for Children in Foster Care: A Model for Integrated Therapeutic Care by Jeanette Caw & Judy Sebba” An exploration of this book and the issues raised.
 Northern LAC Forum, Leeds, 23rd May 2014.

 Melia, Y. & Nattrass, A. Routine Evaluation and Research in Practice: experiences in a LAC CAMHS Service, Northern LAC Forum, Leeds, 15th February 2013.